liferay/liferay-docs/discover/deployment/articles-dxp/07-liferay-connected-services/01-lcs-preconfiguration.markdown

 To activate your @product@ server and take full advantage of Liferay Connected Services (LCS), you must first register your server with LCS.
-Before doing so, however, there are some configuration steps to take care of:
+Before doing so, however, there are some configuration steps to take care of.
+The sections in this article take you through each of these steps:

 1. [Downloading the LCS Client App](/discover/deployment/-/knowledge_base/7-0/lcs-preconfiguration#downloading-the-lcs-client-app)
 2. [Preconfiguring the LCS Client to Connect Through a Proxy](/discover/deployment/-/knowledge_base/7-0/lcs-preconfiguration#preconfiguring-the-lcs-client-to-connect-through-a-proxy)